arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-Arduino Opta® Analog Expansion is designed to multiply your Opta® micro PLC capabilities with the addition of 8 channels that can be programmed as inputs or outputs for connecting your analog voltage, current, resistive temperature sensors or actuators.
+Arduino Opta® Analog Expansions are designed to multiply your Opta® micro PLC capabilities with the addition of 8 channels that can be programmed as inputs or outputs for connecting your analog voltage, current, resistive temperature sensors or actuators.
 In addition, 4 dedicated PWM outputs.
 Designed in partnership with leading relay manufacturer Finder®, it allows professionals to scale up industrial and building automation projects while taking advantage of the Arduino ecosystem.

 # Target Areas: